-MHA will perform criminal background checks through local law enforcement for all adult household members.
+MHA will perform criminal background checks through local law enforcement or via contracted internet based screening companies for all adult household members.

-If the results of the criminal background check indicate there may have been past criminal activity, but the results are inconclusive, MHA will request a fingerprint card and will request information from the National Crime Information Center (NCIC).
+If the results of the criminal background check indicate there may have been past criminal activity, but the results are inconclusive, MHA will request a fingerprint card and will request information from the National Crime Information Center (NCIC) or utilize contracted internet based screening companies.